tpetersonkth/tpetersonkth.github.io/_posts/2022-06-11-HTB-Bart-Writeup.md

 :: Progress: [81630/81630] :: Job [1/1] :: 29 req/sec :: Duration: [1:07:37] :: Errors: 148 ::
 {% endhighlight %}

-The results of the directory bruteforce suggests that there are two directories.
+The results of the directory brute force suggests that there are two directories.
 The first is `/forum` which redirects to `/forum/`.
 Visiting the `/forum/` page in a browser reveals that this web page is identical to `forum.bart.htb`.
 The second one is `/monitor` which redirects us to `/monitor/`.
 Visiting the `/monitor/` page reveals a login prompt, as shown below.
 Fuzzing the `forum.bart.htb` domain with the same wordlist did not result in anything except for the `/` page.

 ![monitor](/assets/{{ imgDir }}/monitor.png)